Cornelius Vanderbilt III: Military awards

 For his services during the war, General Vanderbilt was decorated with the Army Distinguished Service Medal by the War Department and the New York State Conspicuous Service Cross (recipient #190).
 He was also made a commander of the Order of the Crown of Belgium and was awarded that country's Croix de Guerre.
 The government of France invested him as a Commander of the Legion of Honor.
 He was also a recipient of the Mexican Border Service Medal and World War I Victory Medal.

 His citation for the Army Distinguished Service Medal, awarded in 1919, is as follows:

 The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Brigadier General Cornelius Vanderbilt, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. As Commanding Officer, 102d Engineers, and as Engineer Officer of the 27th Division, General Vanderbilt's marked qualities of leadership and thorough training and instruction developed a high state of military efficiency in his command, as demonstrated throughout its entire service.

 Post war service

 After the war, Vanderbilt remained active in the New York National Guard and Organized Reserve.
-He commanded the 77th Division of the Organized Reserve Corps from May 1922 to January 1929, and from November 1929 until relinquishing command in January 1935.
+He commanded the 77th Infantry Division of the Organized Reserve Corps from May 1922 to January 1929, and from November 1929 until relinquishing command in January 1935.